China proper: Etymology

 According to Harry Harding, the concept can date back to 1827.
 But as early as in 1795, William Winterbotham adopted this concept in his book.
 When describing the Chinese Empire under the Qing dynasty, Winterbotham divided it into three parts: China proper, Chinese Tartary, and the states tributary to China.
 He adopted the opinions of Du Halde and Grosier and suspected that the name of "China" came from Qin dynasty.
 He then said: "China, properly so called,... comprehends from north to south eighteen degrees; its extent from east to west being somewhat less..."

-A 1944 map of China Proper (Inner Mongolia), Northeast China), Mongolia (Outer Mongolia), Xinjiang, and Tibet from the War Information Office propaganda film Why We Fight: The Battle of China.
+A 1944 map of China Proper (including some of Inner Mongolia), Mongolia (Outer Mongolia), Manchuria, Xinjiang (Sinkiang), and Tibet from the War Information Office propaganda film Why We Fight: The Battle of China.
 The outer borders include several areas claimed by the Republic of China.

 The concept of "China proper" also appeared before this 1795 book.
 It can be found in The Gentleman's Magazine, published in 1790, and The Monthly Review, published in 1749.
 In the nineteenth century, the term "China proper" was sometimes used by Chinese officials when they were communicating in foreign languages.
 For instance, the Qing ambassador to Britain Zeng Jize used it in an English language article, which he published in 1887.

 "Dulimbai Gurun" is the Manchu name for China (中國, Zhongguo; "Middle Kingdom").
 After conquering the Ming, the Qing identified their state as "China" (Zhongguo), and referred to it as "Dulimbai Gurun" in the Manchu language.
 The Qing emperors equated the lands of the Qing state (including both "China proper" and present day Manchuria, Xinjiang, Mongolia, Tibet and other areas) as "China" in both the Chinese and Manchu languages, defining China as a multiethnic state, rejecting the idea that China only meant Han-populated areas in "China proper", proclaiming that both Han and non-Han peoples were part of "China", using "China" to refer to the Qing in official documents, international treaties, and foreign affairs, and the "Chinese language" (Dulimbai gurun i bithe) referred to Chinese, Manchu, and Mongol languages, and the term "Chinese people" (中國人, Zhongguo ren; Manchu: Dulimbai gurun i niyalma) referred to all Han, Manchu, and Mongol subjects of the Qing.